glawson6/glawson6.github.io/app/_posts/2016-07-03-spring-java-config.md

-**@Configuration**|Indicates that the class can be used by the Spring IoC container as a source of bean definitions **@Bean**|Annotation representing the bean tag from XML **@Value**|Represents a SPEL of property that is discovered during initalization
+**@Configuration**|Indicates that the class can be used by the Spring IoC container as a source of bean definitions **@Bean**|Annotation representing the bean tag from XML **@Value**|Represents a SPEL of property that is discovered during initalization **@Qualifier**|Represents the bean name that should be passed into the methods creating beans.

-These are the first changes that could be made when transitioning a pre Spring Boot application into Spring Boot.
+These are the first changes that could be made when transitioning XML configuration into Java configuration.

 In the next blog I will show you how to use some auto configuration along with some advanced wiring techniques to auto wire this configuration.